 I am an evolutionary biologist working with genomes.
 I try to make biological sense of genomic singularities observed through comparative genomics.
-I have a special focus on host-parasite interactions and I use bioinformatics as a tool to perform this research.
+I have a special interest in plant parasites and I use bioinformatics as a tool to perform this research.

 My main topics of interest are: